dfki-ric/better_launch/docs/installation/installation.md

 # :inbox_tray: Installation
-I'm working on getting a .deb package up and running.
+I'm working on getting a proper distro package up and running, but it's a surprisingly non-fun process.
 Until then you may follow the steps below!

 ???+ tip